You are here

 Honey bees can become a nuisance when they choose to live in hollow trees or other natural places in our yards or within the cavities and hollow spaces in outbuildings and houses.
 Honey bees sting to defend their nests, and the likelihood of them stinging people and pets dramatically increases when they live close to high-traffic areas around our homes.

-Perhaps the most common phone calls about honey bees to Mississippi Extension Service offices every year are from frantic homeowners in fear after seeing a large mass of honey bees that has appeared around the home.
+Perhaps the most common phone calls about honey bees to MSU Extension offices every year are from frantic homeowners in fear after seeing a large mass of honey bees that has appeared around the home.
 These phone calls coincide with the spring season when honey bee colonies naturally divide to produce new colonies.
 Beekeepers call this period the swarm season.

 The primary swarm season occurs from March to June, with peak activity in May for north Mississippi and 2 or 3 weeks sooner in the southern part of the state.
 Not all masses of honey bees that appear around the home have the same tendency to sting.
 This publication provides some key guidance on the relative risk of being stung from different types of honey bee colonies, describes ways of preventing honey bees from building nests within buildings, and outlines ways of removing or killing unwanted honey bee colonies.

 Figure 1.
-MSU veterinary student, Blake Campbell, prepares to catch a typical swarm of honey bees.
+MSU veterinary student Blake Campbell prepares to catch a typical swarm of honey bees.
 The swarm had been on the tree for about 2 days before the photograph was taken.
 The swarm was basketball-sized, and it hung on a shaded limb under a large tree.
 The bees were very gentle upon initial approach because they did not have a nest (built from wax combs) to defend.
 Honey bees are much more prone to sting when protecting a nest.
 (Photo by J. W. Harris)

 Swarms versus Established Colonies

 Colonies of honey bees experience seasonal growth cycles in which they slowly dwindle in size as older bees die during periods when few or no flowers bloom (midsummer and winter).
 These periods are followed by periods (spring and autumn) of intense flower blooms that support rapid colony growth.
 Honey bees need abundant amounts of pollen and nectar to feed bee larvae and to produce beeswax to make combs.
 Both processes are necessary for colony growth.
-The most explosive growth occurs in the spring, when the total number of flowers and the diversity of blooming plants is highest during a year.
+The most explosive growth occurs in the spring, when the total number of flowers and the diversity of blooming plants is highest.
 A colony starting with 20,000 honey bees in January can grow to more than 60,000 bees by mid-April of a typical spring with good nutrition supporting that growth.

 It is the rapid growth of bee colonies that induces them to swarm.
 A hollow tree may comfortably accommodate a colony with 40,000 bees, and the explosive growth of the spring produces a very crowded colony.
 It is the crowding of the nest that triggers swarming behavior.
 The crowded colony decides to split into halves.
 The old queen loses weight and leaves with about 60 percent of the worker bees to look for a new home, and this unit is called a swarm.
 In preparation to leave, the worker bees make special brood cells that become new queens.
 Typically, one young queen becomes the new egg-layer within the old nest site after the swarm has left.

 Swarms fly relatively short distances from their original home before landing on a structure on which the workers will gather around the queen.
-Quite often, a swarm collects on a limb of a tree or bush (Figure 1); however, swarms will also land on man-made structures like mailboxes, picnic tables, bird baths, cooking grills, automobiles, pasture fence posts (Figure 2), and just about anything that might be available to them in or around your yard.
+Quite often, a swarm collects on a limb of a tree or bush (Figure 1); however, swarms will also land on other structures like mailboxes, picnic tables, bird baths, cooking grills, automobiles, pasture fence posts (Figure 2), and just about anything that might be available to them in or around your yard.
 One author of this publication (Harris) once recovered a swarm from the wings of a small airplane in a hangar at an airport.

 A bee swarm covers a fence post.

 Figure 2.
 A swarm of honey bees clings to a fence post while scouts seek a new cavity where the colony can start a new home.
-Swarms often land on man-made structures such as mailboxes, bird baths, fences, charcoal grills, and automobiles.
+Swarms often land on structures such as mailboxes, bird baths, fences, charcoal grills, and automobiles.
 Swarms often hang in these locations for 3 to 5 days until they eventually move to a permanent nesting site.
 (Photo by J. W. Harris)

 Swarms tend to land on structures that are at least partially shaded, and it is rare to see them continuously exposed to sunlight during the heat of the day.
 A typical swarm is the size of a basketball or larger.
 The swarm hangs on the stopover site for 3 to 5 days.
 Worker bees from the swarm search the area for a mile or so around the stopover site to find a new cavity in which to nest.
 Scout bees can communicate these locations to other members of the colony using dances (Figure 3).
 Workers read the dances of their sisters and investigate potential nest sites.
 Eventually, the entire colony chooses one of the potential sites and departs to move into the cavity to set up their new home.

-A closeup of several honey bees.
+A closeup of many bees.

 Figure 3.
 Worker honey bees eagerly watch the dance of a scout bee that has returned to the swarm surface to direct other bees to a potential nest site.
 Recruited bees will fly to investigate the potential nest site, and they will return and dance if the site is particularly appealing.
 Eventually, the swarm decides on one site from several choices.
 The swarm moves to live in the new cavity, and they will build new combs on which to raise new bees and store food.
 This dancing bee was photographed on the surface of the swarm shown in Figure 1.
 (Photo by J. W. Harris)